slacy/blog/content/Introduction.md

 >
 > How do I design an ML graph from scratch?

-These are extremely important questions, and most tutorials I found were lacking this type of low level deph and context.
+For me, these are extremely important questions, and most tutorials I found were lacking this type of low level deph and context.

-There are many tutorials for Tensorflow on the internet, but I found that most of them (including ones included in the [Tensorflow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, usually starting with running an MNIST classifier on a pre-existing data set.
+I found many tutorials for TensorFlow on the internet, but most of them (including ones included in the [Tensorflow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, usually starting with running an MNIST classifier on a pre-existing data set downloaded from the internet.

 These top down introductions are useful for people who have a specific dataset or application in mind, or for those who are ready to apply *existing ML models* to new or existing datasets.
 They're also useful for people who want to get a 10,000 foot view of what ML is and how it's applied in practice.